sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 24. NO WORK-AHEAD RULE
 Agents must not work ahead of the roadmap.
 If the active task is:
-HERO-01 — Implement Hero structure
+HERO-01 — Inspect existing Hero
 the agent must not also:

+implement the Hero
 redesign project cards
 build the video system
 populate the archive